 The largest biomanufacturing facilities in the world cost $1 billion to set up and have as much as 150,000 liters of broths bubbling at once.
 Carnley Norman, a vice president of manufacturing at KBI Biopharma, which produces antibodies, estimates that one such megafactory might be able to make enough antibody for a million people each year.
 But what if we needed to treat 10 or 100 million—and what if high doses of several different antibodies were required?
 At the high end, Norman’s calculation then becomes staggering: we’d need more than 300 such plants, more than exist in the world today.

-“If the pandemic goes completely unchecked, we are going to have a problem,” says Hansen.
+“If the pandemic goes completely unchecked, we are going to have a problem,” says Hansen, whose startup has partnered with Eli Lilly to develop and manufacture its antibodies.
 “If an antibody becomes the only way, we would have to do something very remarkable to treat hundreds of millions.
 There is a question about whether manufacturing scale-up can keep up with the outbreak.”